RPGroup-PBoC/bi1/2024/code.md

 ## FAQs

 #### What are tutorials?
-Tutorials are weekly sessions hosted by the head GTAs on Tuesday evenings from 7-10pm in [Chen 100](https://www.caltech.edu/map/campus/tianqiao-and-chrissy-chen-neuroscience-research-building).
+Tutorials are weekly sessions hosted by the head GTAs on Monday evenings from 7-10pm in [Chen 100](https://www.caltech.edu/map/campus/tianqiao-and-chrissy-chen-neuroscience-research-building).
 They are designed to supplement the rest of the course (lectures, recitations, and office hours), largely by introducing key computational skills relevant to each week's content.

 #### Why is there programming in an introductory biology course?